 - How to Track Your Transaction on the Blockchain

-A person that has recently acquired their Trezor device, or is considering doing so, might not know how to transfer their funds from their cryptocurrency exchange to their Trezor device.
+A person that has recently acquired their Trezor device, or is considering doing so, might not know how to transfer their funds from their Coinbase account to their Trezor device.

 Step-By-Step Guide To Moving Coins Onto Trezor